 It is this pain response that makes Indian food so addictive to many.
 It makes the body produce endorphins, a natural opiate that can be highly addictive.
 When people say they need a “chilli hit”, they are really saying is they want an endorphin hit.

 As a general rule, green chillies tend to be hotter than red chillies.
 Small, pointed chillies are usually hotter than larger, more rounded varieties.
 Green chillies are called hari mirch, and red chillies are called lal mirch.

 Whole chillies can be de-seeded to make them a little less hot.
 Split the chilli down the middle, and using a sharp knife, scrape off the seeds and white pith, then wash the chilli.
 Remember that the heat of the chilli comes from this pith.

-In most recipes the fresh chillies are added early in the cooking process, and this tends to lessen the first bite, but certainly doesn’t take away their effect.
-A garnish of finely sliced chilli, usually of the red variety, can add that bite back.
-For the less adventurous, try washing and de-seeding the chilli before using them this way.
+In most recipes, the fresh chillies are added early in the cooking process, and this tends to lessen that first chilli bite, but certainly doesn’t take away the effect.
+A garnish of finely sliced chilli, usually of the red variety, can add that initial bite back.

 The flavour of a fresh chilli is quite different to the dried version, and the two cannot be interchanged.
 Chilli powder is also not a substitute for fresh chilli.

 Chillies are available from supermarkets.
-Buy as few as you need, because they don’t keep well, even in a refrigerator, and lose their pungency quite quickly.
-You can tell the freshness of chillies by their stalks.
-Fresh chillies have green stalks, not brown or black.
+Buy as few as you need, because they don’t keep well, even in a refrigerator, and they lose their pungency quite quickly.
+Fresh chillies should have smooth, firm, glossy skin with no soft spots or shrivelling.
+They should have green stalks, not brown or black.